- Needs assessment

 A situational syllabus is one in which learning takes place in various scenarios.
 In ESL, a student might learn English that they would use at the market, in the bank, at school, etc. The focus is on experiential/authentic learning.

 The type of syllabus developed is based on the needs of the students.
 This is important to remember as many teachers predetermine this aspect of the learning experience.

-Developing aims and goals has been discussed in a previous post.
-In short, aims lead to goals, which lead to objectives, which if necessary can lead to indicators.
+Developing aims and goals have been discussed in a previous post.
+In short, aims lead to goals, which lead to objectives, which is necessary can lead to indicators.
 The difference between each type is the amount of detail involved.
 Aims are the broadest and may apply across an entire school or department while indicators are the most detailed and apply maybe only to a specific assignment.

 A unique concept for this post is the development of personal aims.
 Personal aims are opportunities for the teacher to try something new or improve an aspect of their teaching.
 For example, if a teacher has never used blogs in the classroom he/she might make a personal aim to use blogs in their classroom.
 Personal aims allow for reflection which is critical to teacher development.